So, you've decided to submit a proposal.

 2. Use plain English

 Not all RFPs are the same.
 But even the most technical Web-development or civil-engineering proposal had better be readable and engaging.
-That's especially true if techies and non-techies are sharing the buying decision, which is often the case.
+That's especially true if the decision-makers who are reading your proposal include techies and non-techies, which is often the case.

 So write the way you speak.
 Avoid jargon, unless it's responsive to something in the RFP (and even then, use it sparingly).
 Let yourself connect with your reader the same way you would if you were face-to-face.

 Go on a word diet.
 Start by asking yourself, Why am I writing this?
 Then, Who's reading it?
 And so on.